YOUR BASKET

 People are often confused about the difference between Prosecco and Champagne.
 Prosecco is not the same as Champagne, with the main differences being the region of production and the method.

-Champagne is wine that is specifically made in the Champagne region of France.
-It’s made using the traditional method, which is a more expensive (and generally more revered) production method that yields the highest quality of wine.
+Champagne is a wine made only in the Champagne region of France.
+It’s made using the traditional method, which is a more expensive (and generally more revered) production method that results in the highest-quality wine.

-The method Prosecco uses is less expensive than the Champagne method, which translates to a lower cost on the shelf.
+Prosecco’s method is less expensive than Champagne’s, which translates to a lower shelf price.

 How and Where is Prosecco Made?

-The main grape variety historically used for Prosecco is called the Glera grape.
-Rules from the DOC and DOCG (official bodies that control the classification and protection of Italian Wine) stipulate that Prosecco can also be blended with other varieties:
+The main grape variety historically used for Prosecco is Glera.
+Rules from the DOC and DOCG (official bodies that control the classification and protection of Italian wine) stipulate that Prosecco can also be blended with other grape varieties:

 • Verdiso